 17. Is there an option to submit a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage?

 No. In order to increase accessibility for our applicants and panelists and to stay consistent with the digital nature of the fund, we have made the decision to streamline the application to an entirely digital platform.
-If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for the 2016 grant.
+If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for the current grant.

 How can I make my project more likely to be funded?
 We're glad you asked.